 Cabbage: thinly sliced red, green or napa, pickled, slaw.

-Sauce: sour cream, crema, chipotle sauce, ranchero sauce, hot sauce.
+Sauce: sour cream, cream, chipotle sauce, ranchero sauce, hot sauce.

 When it comes to accouterments you can choose your own adventure, but remember simpler is better.